eth-infinitism/eil-sdk/README.md

 ### Multi-Chain Execution Handling

-The EIL SDK handles the full flow of the Multi-Chain Execution, handling XLP selection, Voucher application and error handling.
+The EIL SDK handles the full flow of the Multi-Chain Execution, Cross-Chain asset transfer through Voucher application, XLP selection and error handling.
 It can be adopted by dapps and wallets alike to provide the EIL experience to their users.

 ## 🛠️ When to Use EIL?